oliveira-sh/pymoors/docs/user_guide/fitness_and_constraints.md

 - If the sum exceeds the threshold, the resulting positive value indicates the magnitude of the violation.

 - **Output:**
-The function returns a 2D array of shape `(pop_size, 1)`, where each element represents the constraint evaluation for the corresponding individual.
+The function returns a 2D array of shape `(population_size, 1)`, where each element represents the constraint evaluation for the corresponding individual.

 - **Note:**
 The use of `reshape(-1, 1)` is crucial for ensuring that the output always has the correct dimensions, even when there is only one constraint.
 This guarantees consistency in the dimensionality of the constraint evaluations.